OpenNebula/docker-machine-opennebula/README.md

 # Docker Machine OpenNebula Driver

 This is a plugin for [Docker Machine](https://docs.docker.com/machine/) allowing to create docker hosts on [OpenNebula](http://www.opennebula.org).
+This will allow the deployment of Docker Engines using Docker Machine using OpenNebula as the backend, from a client machine.

 ## Authors